 Phoenix Attorney Belen Olmedo Guerra on Domestic Violence Cases

 A successful defense depends upon the level of transparency and honesty about the situation.
 It can be embarrassing to find yourself in legal trouble, especially if you are not at fault.
-At Belen Law Firm, we will always treat you with non-judgmental respect.
+At Belen Law Firm, our Phoenix criminal defense lawyers will always treat you with non-judgmental respect.